Amsterdam Red Light District Tours

 Be cautious during the tour

-This is a very liberal place but anyone behaving inappropriately towards prostitutes or residents of the Red Light District may be banned from the tour.
+This is a very liberal place but anyone behaving inappropriately with prostitutes or residents of the Red Light District may be ejected from the tour.
 Be cautious of certain attitudes!

 What to wear when visiting Amsterdam?

 In winter temperatures are usually very low (the average at this time is 2 ° C), cold winds and rain is very common so I recommend wearing warm clothes and raincoat.
-In summer temperatures are higher so the most wearable clothes are light and cool fabrics but even so it is advisable to pack a raincoat in the suitcase because there are usually rainy and gray days.
+In summer temperatures are higher so the most wearable clothes are light and cool fabrics but still should pack a raincoat in the suitcase because there are usually rainy and gray days.

-For a walking tour of Amsterdam I advise you to wear comfortable shoes because you are going to walk for hours up and down many streets.
+For a walking tour of Amsterdam I advise you to wear comfortable shoes because you will walk for hours many streets up and down.

 Book a tour of the Red Light District

-A bit of history about the Red Light District of Amsterdam
+A little bit of history about the Red Light District of Amsterdam

 Entrance to a coffee shop| ©Markus Loke